Paul Mankiewitz: Life

 After an apprenticeship at the Gustav Hanau banking house in Mülheim, Mankiewitz joined Deutsche Bank's head office in Berlin in 1879.
 In 1891, he became a deputy member of the board and joined the Society of Friends.
 In 1898, Mankiewitz moved up to the management board of Deutsche Bank and, together with Oscar Wassermann, headed its stock exchange business in 1912.
 From 1919 to 1923, he was chairman ('Sprecher') of the bank's board.

 Mankiewitz was involved in the financing of Rhenish-Westphalian heavy industry.
 He was a member of the supervisory board of Phönix AG für Bergbau und Hüttenbetrieb.
 He also served on the advisory boards of several insurance companies.
-He was chairman of the board of "Kronos", Deutsche Lebensversicherungs-AG, Berlin, and the deputy chairmanship of Accumulatorenfabrik AG, Berlin.
+He was chairman of the board of "Kronos", Deutsche Lebensversicherungs-AG, Berlin, and deputy chairman of Accumulatorenfabrik AG, Berlin.

 During World War I, he advised the Reichsbank on financing the war and, after the end of the war, on dealing with reparations claims.
 He set up financial aid that helped many students at German universities and technical institutes.

 Mankiewitz was a member of Deutsche Bank's management board for almost forty-five years.